owahlen/gravity/README.md

 # Gravity Simulation

-A minimal interactive gravity simulator that visualizes two point masses orbiting each other in real time.
+A minimal interactive gravity simulator that visualizes point masses orbiting each other in real time.

 ![Gravity Simulation](docs/gravity.png)